Developer Guide

 Arbitrage Scanner

 Detect guaranteed-profit opportunities when sportsbooks disagree on odds.
-An arb scanner compares odds across all books in real-time and alerts you when the combined implied probability drops below 100%.
+An arb scanner compares odds across all books and alerts you when combined implied probability drops below 100%.

 How to build an arbitrage scanner →